FuturraGroup/OpenVPNXor/README.md

 ## Installation

-OpenVPNXor is available with CocoaPods and Swift Package Manager.
+OpenVPNXor is available with CocoaPods.

 ### CocoaPods